From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 The branch fix-improve-context ran in 5 phases over a single week.

-Phase 0 — Baseline.
-Built a scoring script (scripts/ai/score-ai-context.ts) before touching anything, so “better” would mean something measurable.
-85/100, grade A. That’s the number you’re optimizing from, not a vague intuition.
+Phase 0, baseline.
+I built a scoring script (scripts/ai/score-ai-context.ts) before touching anything, because “better” needed to mean something measurable.
+85/100, grade A. That’s the number you optimize from, not a vague intuition.

-Phase 1 — Triage.
-Classified every rule against a single test: does Claude need this without being asked?
-Three categories emerged: CONSTRAINT (always-on, non-negotiable), PROCEDURE (step-by-step workflows, load on demand), HYBRID (short directive + long protocol).
-Of 23 always-on rules, 13 were procedures or hybrids masquerading as constraints.
+Phase 1, triage.
+Every rule classified against one question: does Claude need this without being asked?
+Three categories emerged.
+CONSTRAINT means always-on, non-negotiable.
+PROCEDURE means step-by-step workflows that load on demand.
+HYBRID is a short directive plus a long protocol.
+Of 23 always-on rules, 13 turned out to be procedures or hybrids masquerading as constraints.

-Phase 2 — Extraction.
-9 procedural rules converted to skills. code-duplication.md became /tech:dupes. defensive-code-audit.md became /tech:audit. implementation-checklist.md became /tech:checklist.
-The always-on version was replaced by a 5-15 line stub: the directive stayed, the protocol moved to on-demand.
-Each extracted skill got a smart-suggest.sh pattern so Claude surfaces it automatically when relevant context appears, without loading it permanently.
+Phase 2, extraction.
+Nine procedural rules converted to skills: code-duplication.md became /tech:dupes, defensive-code-audit.md became /tech:audit, implementation-checklist.md became /tech:checklist.
+Each always-on version got replaced by a 5-to-15 line stub keeping the directive, while the protocol itself moved on-demand.
+A smart-suggest.sh pattern was added to every extracted skill so Claude surfaces it when relevant context appears, without loading it permanently.

-Phase 3 — Compression.
-Rules that were genuinely always-on but verbose got trimmed. rtk-enforcement.md deleted entirely because RTK is already in the global CLAUDE.md, making the rule redundant. debugging-methodology.md reduced from 112L to 43L, three more rules trimmed alongside it.
-Net result: 2,518L to 646L always-on, a 74% reduction.
+Phase 3, compression.
+Rules that belonged in always-on but were too verbose got trimmed. rtk-enforcement.md disappeared entirely since RTK already lives in the global CLAUDE.md, making the per-project copy redundant. debugging-methodology.md dropped from 112L to 43L, with three more rules cut alongside it.
+Net result, 2,518L down to 646L in always-on context, a 74% reduction.

-Phase 3+ — Cursor parity.
-The .cursorrules file was a monolith at 703L.
-Converted to a 133L stub (metadata + pointers) with 23 .cursor/rules/*.mdc path-scoped rules carrying the actual content.
-Cursor now loads rules only when file paths match, the same economy applied to Claude.
+Phase 3+, Cursor parity.
+The .cursorrules file had grown into a 703L monolith.
+Converted to a 133L stub (metadata plus pointers) with 23 .cursor/rules/*.mdc path-scoped rules carrying the real content.
+Cursor now loads rules only when file paths match, so the same economy applies to Claude.

-Phase 4 — Machine-readable index.
-Three new generated files in machine-readable/:
+Phase 4, machine-readable index.
+Three new generated files landed in machine-readable/:

 All three generated by pnpm ai:sync.
 Three new canary checks (C18-C20) were added, worth +10pts to the quality scorer.